clij/clij2-docs/reference_maximum3DSliceBySliceSphere.md

 ## maximum3DSliceBySliceSphere
 <img src="images/mini_empty_logo.png"/><img src="images/mini_empty_logo.png"/><img src="images/mini_empty_logo.png"/>

 Computes the local maximum of a pixels ellipsoidal 2D neighborhood in an image stack slice by slice.

 The ellipses size is specified by its half-width and half-height (radius).

 This filter is applied slice by slice in 2D.

 ### Usage in ImageJ macro
 ```
-Ext.CLIJ2_maximum3DSliceBySliceSphere(Image source, Image destination, Number radiusX, Number radiusY);
+Ext.CLIJ2_maximum3DSliceBySliceSphere(Image source, ByRef Image destination, Number radiusX, Number radiusY);
 ```